RezoanoorRahman/Infinitely-Wide-Deep-Neural-Network-in-Torch/README.md

-# Step by step implementation
+# 2 Step by step implementation

+## 2.1 Load required libraries and download pre-computed lookup table

 First load the required libraries and set up the device.
 If *CUDA* is available, we can speed-up the implementation process by using it.